Reading time: 9 min.

 What makes a full beard?

 Many men think that a full beard is a long one.
 However, that is not always true.
 Facial hair fullness is more about its density and the proportion of your face that it covers rather than its length.
-However, growing your beard out for longer can indeed make it appear more dense and less patchy.
+However, growing your beard out for longer can make it appear denser and less patchy.
 You can recognise a full beard by the following characteristics:

 • It covers the entire lower portion of your face and some of your neck

-• It includes a moustache, beard and sideburns, which become joined together
+• It includes a moustache, beard and sideburns, which are joined together

 • It leaves no significant spaces in your facial hair

-• It requires good hair density on your lower cheeks, chin and upper lip
+• It requires good hair density on your jaw, chin and upper lip

 The best low-maintenance full beard styles

-All full beard styles are relatively easy to style, as they don’t require you to trim your beard very frequently or in intricate shapes.
-They also don’t require using many styling products to make them look impressive and manly.
-Here are some of the best-looking and lowest maintenance styles, which can keep you looking sharp even on a busy schedule:
+All full beard styles are relatively easy to style, as they don’t require you to trim your beard very frequently or shave sections into intricate shapes.
+These types of beards also don’t require using many styling products to make them look impressive and manly.
+Here are some of the best-looking and lowest maintenance styles, which can keep you looking sharp even on a busy schedule.

 1. The Classic Full Beard